Green leads Florida State against No. 3 Virginia after 23-point game

 Florida State Seminoles (1-8) at Virginia Cavaliers (6-0)

-TOP PERFORMERS: Armaan Franklin is shooting 39.3% from beyond the arc with 1.8 made 3-pointers per game for the Cavaliers, while averaging 11.8 points.
-Beekman is shooting 46.8% and averaging 11.8 points for Virginia.
+TOP PERFORMERS: Reece Beekman is scoring 11.8 points per game and averaging 3.2 rebounds for the Cavaliers.
+Armaan Franklin is averaging 1.8 made 3-pointers for Virginia.

-Green averages 2.6 made 3-pointers per game for the Seminoles, scoring 12.7 points while shooting 41.8% from beyond the arc.
-Caleb Mills is averaging 12.3 points, 3.1 assists and 2.1 steals for Florida State.
+Green is shooting 41.9% and averaging 12.7 points for the Seminoles.
+Caleb Mills is averaging 12.3 points for Florida State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.